-Firstly, ensure that your passport that is valid for at least another 6 months upon entry into Thailand.
+Firstly, ensure that your passport that is valid for at least another 6 months before going to Thailand.

 Remember, if you arrive over land or sea, you can only do it this way twice in a calendar year when entering over land or via a sea border but there is no limitation when entering by air.

-In Thailand they use the Thai Baht.
+In Thailand, they use Thai Baht.
 Always use and have some local currency on you.
-There are ATM’s everywhere and foreign exchanges.
+There are ATMs everywhere and foreign exchanges.

-Remember, your bank may charge you a fee for ATM withdrawals and stores may charge a surcharge on payments made with foreign cards.
+Remember, your own bank may charge you a fee for ATM withdrawals but there is also a foreign card ATM fee in Thailand that is currently 200 baht.
+Also, shops and hotels have a 3% surcharge on payments made with foreign cards.

 Travel Adapters for Thailand

-Thailand has four associated plug types, types A, B and C. As the diagram below shows that Plug type A is the plug which has two flat parallel pins, plug type B has two flat parallel pins.
+Thailand has four associated plug types, types A, B, and C. As the diagram below shows Plug type A is the plug that has two flat parallel pins, and plug type B has two flat parallel pins.

-And a grounding pin and plug type C has two round pins.
+And a grounding pin and plug type C have two round pins.

 Nice To Know